1. What is a sheet mask?

 *Bio cellulose – Expensive, all-natural material, adheres to the skin well, better absorption properties, comfortable mobility.

-Orgaid is the only sheet mask manufacturer in USA that uses USDA certified organic ingredients, never engaging in the use of harmful chemicals in order to produce sheet masks that is safe to use on your skin.
-Orgaid sheet mask
+Orgaid is the only sheet mask manufacturer in USA that uses organic ingredients, never engaging in the use of harmful chemicals in order to produce sheet masks that is safe to use on your skin.
+Orgaid sheet masks

 outperforms the cosmetic effects by including highly concentrated active ingredients, even 100-folds higher, compared to low quality sheet masks.
 We care about the wellness and health of your skin and want to provide you with healthy ingredients.